rshev/MoveTabToNextWindow/README.md

 ## Technologies used

 - TypeScript in strict mode for safety
-- Parcel to build, transpile and hot-reload ts changes
+- Microbundler to build and transpile ts changes
 - `webextension-polyfill` for compatibility with both Firefox and Chrome
 - ESLint for linting